 The Cattle Baron’s Ball relies on the spirit and generosity of the Metroplex to fund the fight against cancer.
-Since 1974, we’ve raised nearly $50 million for cancer research, the majority of which is conducted right here in DFW.
+Since 1974, we’ve raised over $68 million for cancer research, the majority of which is conducted right here in DFW.
 True to Texas’ history of rising to the challenge, we’ve become the world’s largest single-night fundraiser for the

 American Cancer Society.

 The first Cattle Baron’s Ball was a full-fledged Texas barbecue under the chairmanship of Patti Hunt and Jacque Wynne, who founded the event to raise funds for cancer research through the American Cancer Society.
 More than 500 guests attended the western-themed event in 1974, which was held at Toddie Lee Wynne’s Star Brand Ranch.
 Through ticket sales and the auction, the inaugural event raised $56,000.
 Today the ball hosts more than 3,000 guests and raises millions each year.